pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

 Running programs on NISQ devices often leads to partially useful results due to the presence of noise.
-In order to perform realistic simulations, a number of noise models (for digital operations, analog operations and simulated readout errors) are supported in Qadence through their implementation in backends and corresponding error mitigation techniques whenever possible.
+In order to perform realistic simulations, a number of noise models (for digital operations, analog operations and simulated readout errors) are supported in Qermod through their implementation in backends and corresponding error mitigation techniques whenever possible.

 # AbstractNoise

-Noise models can be defined via the `AbstractNoise`.
+Noise models can be defined via the `Qermod` package, imported via `qadence.noise`.
 It is a container of several noise instances which require to specify a `protocols` and a dictionary of `options` (or lists).
 The `protocol` field is to be instantiated from `NoiseProtocol`.

 ```python exec="on" source="material-block" session="noise" result="json"